nkrusch/recontext/notes/motivations.md

 * Such capability would enable many new applications:
   e.g., in data synthesis, needed for data protection and privacy; anomaly detection, machine learning, etc.
 * Dynamic program analysis has many pre-requisites (full program, tracing execution), it can only be used in some cases
-  => the new use case would extend the utility of dynamic techniques.
+  &rarr; the new use case would extend the utility of dynamic techniques.
-* More broadly: strengthen the significance of decades of research results in the programming context of invariant inference.
+* More broadly: strengthen and reveal the significance of programming languages-based of invariant inference.

 EXPECTED OUTCOME